-A.6: The DC AS gets the avatar type (2D or 3D, from base avatar retrieved from BAR or to be generated by the MF) by avatar id, and confirms the capability negotiation result based on the avatar type and the capability supported by UE1 and MF.
+8: The DC AS gets the avatar type (2D or 3D, from base avatar retrieved from BAR or to be generated by the MF) associated with the avatar ID and confirms the capability negotiation result based on the avatar type and the capability supported by UE1 and MF.
 The capability negotiation result includes the animation method (e.g., by audio, text or expression data and motion signals for joints).

-A.7: The DC AS sends the capability negotiation response to UE1 through MF.
+9: The DC AS sends the capability negotiation response to UE1 through MF.
 The message carries the capability negotiation result.

-A.8: The subsequent procedure continues.
+10: The subsequent procedure continues.